Learning How to Live Free

 Take note of the above-photo and read the publicity-blurb provided by the Guardian, a British newspaper.
 The blurb describes One Flew Over the Cuckoo's Nest as "an attack on all forms of authority and a celebration of the free spirit."
 I believe the blurb oversimplifies and even misrepresents the intentions of One Flew, but so what?
 It has lured thousands of readers with a catchy anti-establishment line.

 Stacked alongside hundreds of other books in a bookstore, One Flew could hold the attention of a customer for perhaps ten seconds.
 He may glance at the blurb for just a second or two.
-It really has that long to persuade him to make a purchase, or he will move on to other books.
+A book really has that long to persuade a reader to make a purchase, before he wants to move on to other books.
 Publishers use blurbs to attract readers and sell books, not to make definitive statements about them.

-Truthfully, I read One Flew because a literature professor made it part of the syllabus for an American novel course during college.
-Some of my classmates admitted to me that they could not see the point of it and hated it.
+Truthfully, I read One Flew because a literature professor made it part of the syllabus for a college course, The Modern American novel, during college.
+Some of my classmates admitted to me that they could not see the point of One Flew and hated it.
 Maybe they expected it to have an anti-authoritarian plot and were disappointed.

 Even readers who finish One Flew may conclude that the dictatorial, abusive asylum, led by the authoritarian Nurse Ratched, represents all that is oppressive about human society. ("Well, that's what the Guardian said about it.")
 Plenty of other media-outlets echoed that view.
 Time magazine, for example, writes that "Kesey has made his book a roar of protest against middlebrow society's Rules."